wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 <a name="NorthernMiddleAmerica"></a>

-## Westward through Northern Middle America
+## Westward through Northern states

-To go from New York City to Seattle it would take at least 42 hours to cross 11 states, traveling 2,852-miles on Interstates 80 and 90.
+To go from New York City to Seattle, it would take at least 42 hours to cross 11 states, traveling 2,852-miles on Interstates 80 and 90.

 Historically, there are names for wagon trains traveling through the Northern United States:

 <a name="LewisAndClark"></a>

-### Lewis and Clark Trail Westward
+### Lewis and Clark Trail Westward Ho

 The <a target="_blank" href="https://lewisandclark.org/wiki/index.php?title=Main_Page">Lewis and Clark Trail</a>
 today is a set of hiking trails that commemorates the Lewis and Clark Expedition of 1804 to 1806.